Organization: Theories

 Sociology can be defined as the science of the institutions of modernity; specific institutions serve a function, akin to the individual organs of a coherent body.
 In the social and political sciences in general, an "organization" may be more loosely understood as the planned, coordinated, and purposeful action of human beings working through collective action to reach a common goal or construct a tangible product.
 This action is usually framed by formal membership and form (institutional rules).
 Sociology distinguishes the term organization into planned formal and unplanned informal (i.e. spontaneously formed) organizations.
-Sociology analyses organizations in the first line from an institutional perspective.
+Sociology analyzes organizations in the first line from an institutional perspective.
 In this sense, the organization is an enduring arrangement of elements.
 These elements and their actions are determined by rules so that a certain task can be fulfilled through a system of coordinated division of labor.

 Economic approaches to organizations also take the division of labor as a starting point.
 The division of labor allows for (economies of) specialization.
 Increasing specialization necessitates coordination.
 From an economic point of view, markets and organizations are alternative coordination mechanisms for the execution of transactions.

 An organization is defined by the elements that are part of it (who belongs to the organization and who does not?), its communication (which elements communicate and how do they communicate?), its autonomy (which changes are executed autonomously by the organization or its elements?), and its rules of action compared to outside events (what causes an organization to act as a collective actor?).

 By coordinated and planned cooperation of the elements, the organization is able to solve tasks that lie beyond the abilities of the single element.
 The price paid by the elements is the limitation of the degrees of freedom of the elements.
 Advantages of organizations are enhancement (more of the same), addition (combination of different features), and extension.
 Disadvantages can be inertness (through coordination) and loss of interaction.

 Among the theories that are or have been influential are: